 PARTICIPATING IN A HEARING

-In some cases you may need to request that the hearing be adjourned (postponed).
-This could happen if you did not receive your landlord’s evidence in time to prepare a response.
+Requesting an adjournment: You may need to request that your hearing be adjourned (rescheduled).
+For example, this could happen if you did not receive your landlord’s evidence in time to prepare a response.
 The decision to adjourn the hearing or proceed with the hearing will be up to the arbitrator handling your case.

-The applicant will present their evidence first, followed by the respondent.
-One exception to this is when a tenant has applied to dispute an eviction notice.
-In that case, the landlord must present their evidence first and explain why the eviction notice should be upheld.
+The applicant generally presents their evidence first, followed by the respondent.
+One exception to this rule is when a tenant is disputing an eviction notice.
+For those hearings, the respondent landlord must present their evidence first and explain why the eviction notice should be upheld.
 The tenant will then be given a chance to present their own evidence and defend their housing.

-At the end of the hearing, the arbitrator may inform you of their decision right away, or they may say that they will review the evidence and make a decision later.
-They are required to make a decision within 30 days.
-For hearings about eviction notices and other urgent matters, arbitrators will usually make their decision within 1 or 2 days.
+At the end of the hearing, the arbitrator may inform you of their decision or they may decide to take more time to review the evidence.
+According to section 77 of the Residential Tenancy Act, arbitrators are required to reach a decision within 30 days.
+For hearings about eviction notices and other urgent matters, arbitrators will usually make their decision within a few days.